 The System is responsible for developing a coordinated and integrated approach to the organization, design and delivery of online learning technologies.
-The Chancellor’s office is responsible for administering the learning management system and providing academic resources to support quality course design and delivery in face-to-face, hybrid and online courses.
+The System Office is responsible for administering the learning management system and providing academic resources to support quality course design and delivery in face-to-face, hybrid and online courses.
 The Colleges are responsible for the development and quality of course offerings which use an electronic environment and for local faculty and student support.

 CCSNH does not discriminate in the administration of their admission and educational programs, activities or employment practices on the basis of race, color, religion, national origin, age, sex, handicap, veteran status, sexual orientation or marital status.
 This statement is a reflection of the mission of the Community College System of New Hampshire and refers to, but is not limited to, the provisions of the following laws: